theGuyWithBlackTie/kernel/_posts/2021-05-20-cross-entropy-loss.md

 $$ CE = -log(s_i)$$

-{% include info.html text="The above form of cross-entropy is called as categorical cross-entropy loss.
+{% include info.html text="The above form of cross-entropy is called as **Categorical Cross-Entropy** loss.
 In multi-class classification, this form is often used for simplicity." %}